Solanum nigrum

-Solanum nigrum, the European black nightshade or simply black nightshade or blackberry nightshade, is a species of flowering plant in the genus Solanum, native to Eurasia and introduced in the Americas, Australasia, and South Africa.
+Solanum nigrum, the European black nightshade or simply black nightshade or blackberry nightshade, is a species of flowering plant in the family Solanaceae, native to Eurasia and introduced in the Americas, Australasia, and South Africa.
 Ripe berries and cooked leaves of edible strains are used as food in some locales, and plant parts are used as a traditional medicine.
-A tendency exists in literature to incorrectly refer to many of the other "black nightshade" species as "Solanum nigrum".
+Some other species may also be referred to as "black nightshade".

 Solanum nigrum has been recorded from deposits of the Paleolithic and Mesolithic era of ancient Britain and it is suggested by the botanist and ecologist Edward Salisbury that it was part of the native flora there before Neolithic agriculture emerged.
-The species was mentioned by Pliny the Elder in the first century AD and by the great herbalists, including Dioscorides.
+The plant was known and mentioned by ancient herbalists, including Dioscorides.
 In 1753, Carl Linnaeus described six varieties of Solanum nigrum in Species Plantarum.

 Description

 Black nightshade is a common herb or short-lived perennial shrub, found in many wooded areas, as well as disturbed habitats.
 It reaches a height of 30 to 120 cm, leaves 4.0 to 7.5 cm long and 2 to 5 cm wide; ovate to heart-shaped, with wavy or large-toothed edges; both surfaces hairy or hairless; petiole 1 to 3 cm long with a winged upper portion.
 The flowers have petals greenish to whitish, recurved when aged and surround prominent bright yellow anthers.
 The berry is mostly 6 to 8 mm in diam., dull black or purple-black.
 In India, another strain is found with berries that turn red when ripe.

 Sometimes S. nigrum is confused for the more toxic deadly nightshade (Atropa belladonna), which is in a different genus within Solanaceae.
 A comparison of the fruit shows that the black nightshade berries grow in bunches, whereas the deadly nightshade berries grow individually.
-Another distinction is black nightshade flowers have white petals.
+Another distinction is black nightshade flowers have white petals, whereas deadly nightshade has purple petals.

 Growth habit

 The suited soil pH value of black nightshade is between 5.5 and 6.5.
-It is rich in organic matter, water and fertility on the strong soil growth, in the lack of organic matter, poor ventilation clay, its roots will be stunted, plant growth is weak, commodity is poor.
-It is difficult to grow under the condition of high temperature and high humidity, the plant grows slowly, the tender shoot is easy to aging fiber, and the commodity is poor.
+Preferring rich organic matter; being well watered and improved verility.
+However, in the lack of organic matter, poor ventilation (heavy) clay, its roots will be stunted, plant growth is weak and fruiting commodity is therefore poor.
+It is difficult to grow in high temperatures and high humidity.